ads8046/open-ai-img-generator/README.md

 - Modern web browser
 - npm (LTS)

-## Setup and starting the app
+## Setup and launching the app

 - Clone the repository
 - run npm install to install dependancies in package.json
-- build and start by running npm start:backend and npm start:frontend to launch the app.
+- build and start by running command in the root - npm run start:backend and npm run start:frontend to launch the app.